aeternity/aeternity/docs/debian_ubuntu_packaging.md

 # High-level overview

-Debian provides various tools for packaging that have solutions for most issues a package maintainer might encounter.
+Debian provides various tools for packaging that have solutions for most issues, a package maintainer might encounter.
 All of them solve the same issue - some on higher level, other on more lower level.
 At the lowest level of operation they all rely on the same low-level tools.

 All tools require additional files to be added to the source code for the generation of packages.
-Those files are usually have strict format, and could observed as a meta-config files.
+Those files usually have strict format, and could be observed as a meta-config files.
 One exception is the `rules` file of a package, that in essence is a `Makefile`.

-All files requires generally reside in the `debian/` directory in the software source tree.
+All files required generally reside in the `debian/` directory in the software source tree.

 The steps on this guide use the `debuild` command for packaging.